Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: Geometry of neutral planes

 It is natural to define the neutral planes using a field of $1$-forms (that is, covectors) rather than the vector field $\bm{n}$.
 This is how contact and sub-Riemannian geometry is usually formulated, to avoid the need for an unnecessary inner product in the ambient space, $\mathbb{R}^3$ in our case.
 We therefore introduce the (Pfaffian) 1-form $\boeta$ dual to $\bm{n}$ (meaning that the pairing $\boeta(\bv) = \bm{n} \cdot \bv$ for all vectors $\bv$) and rewrite \eqn{perp} as \beq \boeta(\bu) = 0. \lab{planes} \eeq The choice \eqn{neutralvec} for $\bm{n}$ translates into

-Here and it what follows, summation over repeated indices is implied.
-In Eq.\ \eqn{Mcplanes} we abuse notation slightly by treating $\boeta$ indifferently as a 1-form in thermodynamic space $(\theta,S,p)$ and physical space $(x^1,x^2,x^3)$ when the latter is really the pull-back of the former by the map $(x^1,x^2,x^3) \mapsto (\theta,S,p)$.
+Here and \ch{in} what follows, summation over repeated indices is implied.
+In Eq.\ \ch{\eqn{pfaff}} we abuse notation slightly by treating $\boeta$ indifferently as a 1-form in thermodynamic space $(\theta,S,p)$ and physical space $(x^1,x^2,x^3)$ when the latter is really the pull-back of the former by the map $(x^1,x^2,x^3) \mapsto (\theta,S,p)$.